-Mr Gordon served as Chair of the Audit and Risk Committee during the period and was appointed Chairman of the Group on 15 December 2023.
+Mr Gordon served on the Audit and Risk Committee during the period.

 Giustino (Tino) Guglielmo BEng (Mech) FIEAust MSPE MAICD Managing director from 1 February 2017, previously was executive director (Appointed 16 December 2014)

 Mr Guglielmo is a Petroleum Engineer with over 40 years of technical, managerial, and senior executive experience in Australia and internationally.